 Not to mention, if you start training the dead man’s crawl today, you’ll be on your way to performing your first pull up before you know it.

 The Whole Life Challenge regularly shares workouts and information on exercise.
-Participating in the eight-week challenge will improve your mind, body, and daily habits — leaving you happier, healthier, and in control of your lifestyle.
+Participating in the Challenge will improve your mind, body, and daily habits — leaving you happier, healthier, and in control of your lifestyle.
 If you’re ready for a change, this is your opportunity.
 Click below to learn more: